In Transition: Keep Your Dog Safe After Moving

 Look for signs of stress.
 If your dog is showing outward signs of stress like loss of appetite, diarrhea, or excessive chewing, make sure to take note.
-There are products that can help, like calming tablets (these can be purchased on Amazon for $16.99).
+There are products that can help, like calming tablets (these can be purchased on Amazon).
 Looking for these signs and giving added attention can help reverse nervous behavior and get him back to normal.

 Taking a few precautions after the move will save you headaches and your dog unnecessary stress.
 Within a few weeks, your dog will be back to his normal self and begin to feel at home in the new house.
 Moving into a new home is a time for new adventures and memories.
 With a little attention and love, your dog will soon be ready to take part.